Codeinwp/wp-product-review/readme.txt

 * fr_FR translation by Jacques Soule of http://wordpress-pour-vous.com/

 == Changelog ==
+= 3.1.0 - 2017-09-22  =

+* Fix for some edge cases when the review box was gone.
+* Improvements assets loading, removed redundant files.
+* Improvements perfomance of review query.
+* Various bug fixes reported by clients.

 = 3.0.12 - 2017-09-17  =

 * Fix for review box issues.